debops/debops/docs/defaults-configuration.rst

 ``password``
   Optional.
 If specified, the role will set it as the password for the MariaDB account.
-If not present, a random password will be generated automatically and stored in ``secret/`` directory on the Ansible Controller.
-See ``debops.secret`` role for more details.
+If not present, a random password will be generated automatically and stored in the ``secret/`` directory on the Ansible Controller.
+Refer to the ``debops.secret`` role for more details.

 ``state``
   Optional.
-If ``present``, account will be created on the database server.
+If ``present``, the account will be created on the database server.
 If ``absent``, account will be removed from the database server.

 Database privileges
 ~~~~~~~~~~~~~~~~~~~

 ``database``
   Optional.
-If present, it specifies the database name and / or database prefix
+If present, it specifies the database name and/or database prefix
   that a given user account will be able to access using default privileges.
 If
   not present, ``name`` will be used instead.

 ``priv_default``
   Optional.
-By default, user accounts will get all privileges to databases with
+By default, the user accounts will get all privileges to databases with
   the same name.
-If this key is present and ``False``, users will not get
+If this key is present and ``False``, the users will not get
   default privileges.

 ``priv_aux``
   Optional.
-By default, user accounts will get all privileges to database
+By default, the user accounts will get all privileges to database
   prefixed with the name of user account.
 If this key is present and ``False``,
-  users will not get default prefix privileges.
+  the users will not get default prefix privileges.

 ``priv``
   Optional.
 String or list of privileges to grant to a given user account.
 See
-  ``mysql_user`` documentation for information about how to spefcify the
+  ``mysql_user`` documentation for information about how to specify the
   privileges.

 ``append_privs``